 the Registrar’s office has been consulted about DARS coding issues.

-the proposal information is complete and clearly presented, and that the outcomes are present and measurable.
+the proposal information is complete and clearly presented, and that the objectives are present and measurable.

 The college committee is responsible for confirming that:

 the program fills a need within the college (assuming that the program is primarily offered within one college).